 I was lucky enough to stumble upon this exhibition housed within Singapore’s National Museum when I visited on holiday in October 2017.
-The installation had quite an unassuming exterior, with very little information about it displayed at the entrance.
+The installation had quite an unassuming exterior, with only basic information about it displayed at the entrance.
 Regardless of whether this was deliberate or not, it certainly made the whole experience more surprising upon entering.

 This incredibly immersive and colourful exhibition takes you on a sloping, spiralised walk down to a main dome at the centre.
 On the walls of the path are large screens that hug the curvature of the walls, making the visuals seamless at eye-level.
 An animated display of a forest scene is projected from the screens, inviting the viewer to spot various animals in the foreground and background.
 You can then use the ‘Story of the Forest’ App on your mobile device to find out more about certain animals in front of you, including habitat, diet and levels of endangerment.
 This can also be performed in the main dome area of the exhibit, where additionally you can lie down and take in a breath-taking view of the ceiling that features cascading spores and plants.

-More images can be found on TeamLab’s website – (I’ll save you the holiday photos).
+More images can be found on TeamLab’s website.
 If you ever have the chance to visit, I highly recommend it.